 The site reached an audience of between 200 and 300 people per week on average during the winter season.
 This spikes to 600 leading into and during snow precip events, double this with our social media posts.
+We have lifted avalanche awareness from 'what, avalanches in Australia' to 'yeah, better be careful of the avalanche conditions'.
 So to all of you, who are checking in, awesome.
 Big thanks firstly in Victoria to Bill Barker and the patrol team at Hotham for the 'first in the field' stability warnings - great work team.
-In NSW a massive shout out to PWS and specifically Ken Green.
-Also to the team at MRBC for great and very specific intel.
-To the community contributions and the Avy pros who chimed in when you had the chance, massive thanks to all.
-And to our sponsors... oh , hang on. we don't have any.
-Snowsense is 300hrs of volunteer resource over 250+ days of observations and delivery for you guys, the 6000 skiers, splitters, climbers and snow-shoers who dropped by.
+Big Ups to the boys at Mt Stirling for your help.
+In NSW a big nod to the boys Dave and Adam, formerly of Main Range Backcountry, now Alpine Access and Snow Safety respectively.

-The site is an Alpine Travel Advisory, we issue information regarding alpine travel safety across all aspects of the prevailing conditions (from 1 June - 31st October ).
+Our Alpine Travel Advisory, we issue information regarding alpine travel safety across all aspects of the prevailing conditions (from 1 June - 31st October ).
 This includes firstly the weather, by observation and predictions, and the effect the weather has on the snow pack.
 In Australia this ranges from 'Bulletproof' hard ice, through to loose snow and the associated avalanche danger.
 We also report on wet snow conditions and the potential for 'wet slides'.
-Occasionally when out 'intel' is really good we are 'predictive', only when we have a really good hunch about the state of the range.
+Occasionally when our 'intel' is really good we are 'predictive', only when we have a really good hunch about the state of the range.

 The rate of incidents in which individuals or entire parties become overwhelmed by the alpine conditions was increasing year on year.
 Not that conditions are necessarily worsening.
 Simply more people are heading 'out', and potentially, collectively less prepared.